Plain-language SEO

 Free SEO scorecard in 30 seconds.
 No signup, no jargon.

-How to actually pass each one
+How do you actually pass each one?

 You don't need to touch code to know what to ask for.
 Here's what fixes each metric: